Urban forest: Air pollution reduction

 As cities struggle to comply with air quality standards, trees can help to clean the air.
 The most serious pollutants in the urban atmosphere are ozone, nitrogen oxides (NOx), sulfuric oxides (SOx) and particulate pollution.
 Ground-level ozone, or smog, is created by chemical reactions between NOx and volatile organic compounds (VOCs) in the presence of sunlight.
 High temperatures increase the rate of this reaction.
 Vehicle emissions (especially diesel), and emissions from industrial facilities are the major sources of NOx.
 Vehicle emissions, industrial emissions, gasoline vapors, chemical solvents, trees and other plants are the major sources of VOCs.
-Particulate pollution, or particulate matter (PM10 and PM25), is made up of microscopic solids or liquid droplets that can be inhaled and retained in lung tissue causing serious health problems.
+Particulate pollution, or particulate matter (PM_{10} and PM_{25}), is made up of microscopic solids or liquid droplets that can be inhaled and retained in lung tissue causing serious health problems.
 Most particulate pollution begins as smoke or diesel soot and can cause serious health risk to people with heart and lung diseases and irritation to healthy citizens.
 Trees are an important, cost-effective solution to reducing pollution and improving air quality.